-5 keys to a strong marriage
+5 keys for a great marriage

 One thing I’ve learned over my many years is that a great marriage doesn’t just magically happen.
 Being “in love” when you exchange vows on your wedding day isn’t going to be enough.
 You must be intentional.
 Please allow me to share 5 simple but profound keys to building a strong, lasting, healthy marriage.
 Conveniently, God gave me this acrostic to help both you and I remember these 5 keys!
 Together, the letters spell G-R-E-A-T, as in a great marriage!